Max Clifford: The Major government

 In light of Clifford's view of the deteriorating state of the NHS – having obtained treatment for his daughter, who had been diagnosed with juvenile idiopathic arthritis – and moral differences with members of the John Major government, Clifford worked to expose stories to help the Labour Party to power.
 Although not instrumental in exposing David Mellor's affair with Antonia de Sancha, Clifford's battle in representing de Sancha against the contrived post-spin story of the "family man Mellor" handled by counter PR Timothy Bell ultimately derailed Major's 'Back to Basics' agenda.
-Clifford invented the story which claimed Mellor made love in a Chelsea F.C. football kit, though he was blocked from mentioning it in his memoirs.
+Clifford invented the story which claimed Mellor had sex in a Chelsea F.C. football kit, though he was blocked from mentioning it in his memoirs.
 Clifford also helped to expose Jeffrey Archer's perjury in the 1980s during his candidacy for the post of Mayor of London.

 On 18 February 1995, he was interviewed at length by Andrew Neil for his one-on-one interview show Is This Your Life? on Channel 4.